Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 itself.** You do not tap FS2 again.
 Loop length is locked, so an overdub cannot shorten the loop.

-The record source is engine output plus your input, independent of BLEND.
-Use **DUB LVL** (SHIFT+POT2) to balance the new layer, unity at centre.
+The record source is engine output plus your input, independent of BLEND, and recorded at unity.
+Page-3 effects are not captured, so overdubbing with the shifter up will not bake it in or compound it across passes.

 ### Reach page 3